-The proposed development is approximately $\pm 170 \text{km}$ 1 X 400kV Maphutha-Witkop powerline and associated infrastructure, within the jurisdiction of the Sekhukhune and Capricorn District Municipalities in Limpopo Province.
+The proposed development entails establishment of $\pm 170$ km 1 X 400kV Maphutha-Witkop powerline and associated infrastructure, within the jurisdiction of the Sekhukhune and Capricorn District Municipalities in Limpopo Province.
 The proposed powerline route alternatives are illustrated in Figure 1 below and an A3 copy of the locality map is attached as Appendix A.

-During the Scoping phase of the project, three route alternatives were considered; however, one (Alternative 3) was eliminated for various reasons that deemed the sites unsuitable for the proposed project development; therefore the EIR phase will consider Alternative 1 and 2.
+During the Scoping phase of the project, three route alternatives were considered; however, one (Alternative 3) was eliminated for various reasons that deemed the site unsuitable for the proposed project development; therefore the EIR phase will consider Alternatives 1 and 2.